INTO THE TOMB OF DRACULA

 |

-30 years after its cancellation - Marvel released the
+almost 30 years after its cancellation - Marvel released

 high-end production value Omnibus edition